 Everything else (unlimited swipes, advanced filters, read receipts) is nice-to-have.
 Start free, validate the app works for your city and age group, then upgrade strategically.

-How We Tested Free Tiers
+How We Evaluated Free Tiers

 Final Free Tier Rankings